vam-community/vam-registry/PUBLISHING.md

 ## Getting the download url to your script file

-Note that we _strongly_ recommend you don't reference `master` directly, since the file may either change, or move in your repository.
-You can either make a [release](https://help.github.com/en/articles/creating-releases) in your GitHub repository, or get a direct link to the raw file.
+Note that we _strongly_ recommend you don't reference your `master` working file directly, since the file may change.
+You can either make a [release](https://help.github.com/en/articles/creating-releases) in your GitHub repository (the preferred option), or keep a copy of the file in a version folder (e.g. `publish/1.0.0/My Script.cs`).

 To create a direct link from releases: